ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

 	# .......
 	```

-	This solution have lots of code duplication and prone to errors.
+	This solution has lots of code duplication and is prone to errors.

 4) Casting lambdas variants: